StarRocks/starrocks/docs/faq/Sql_faq.md

 ## Why is there a large gap in column efficiency between SELECT * and SELECT?

-To solve this problem, check the profile and see MERGE details：
+To solve this problem, check the profile and see MERGE details:

 - Check whether the aggregation on the storage layer takes up too much time.